How to colour code in excel

 2. Limit the number of colors: While it may be tempting to use many colors, it is best to limit yourself to just a few.
 Using too many colors can become overwhelming and confusing, defeating the purpose of color coding.

-See also How do they transport prisoners to the isle of wight
+See also How to beat the official receiver

 3. Make it accessible: Ensure that your color coding is accessible to all users, including those with visual impairments or color blindness.
 Use additional cues, such as text labels or icons, to convey information in conjunction with colors.